mdixon18/laravel-medialibrary/README.md

 This package can associate all sorts of files with Eloquent models.
 It provides a simple API to work with.
 To learn all about it, head over to [the extensive documentation](https://docs.spatie.be/laravel-medialibrary/).

+### Forked from spatie/media-library
+I needed the use of pull request #1443 until it is merged in (if it will be).
+All work on this has been done by Spatie and by @jlmmns for the PR.

 Here are a few short examples of what you can do:

 ```php